Imágenes de páginas

 to be seen assembled in one church all that the churches of Europe, Africa, and Asia could boast of as most considerable, and all the shining lights of the world." *

 Tillemont then describes the circumstances of the assembling of the Council, the entrance of the Emperor Constantine, the disputes, the proceedings relating to the forming of the creed, and the result, with an account of the decrees and canons.
 To the whole are appended the history of Paphnutius and his speech on celibacy.
-This Tillemont gives as a "story" taken from the historians, that is, Socrates and Sozomen.
+This Tillemont gives as a story taken from the historians, that is, Socrates and Sozomen.
 He does not vouch for its truth.
 Of that, he says, he leaves others to judge.
 It "is what we find in history," he says; and he adds some testimony to show that the story is apocryphal.†

-"a man of unaffected simplicity, and as ignorant as he could be" as to all worldly knowledge.
+We then have an account of the "disputes of the philosophers with the prelates," in which occurs the famous story of the "holy old man," a bishop, say some, a laic, say others, -"a man of unaffected simplicity, and as ignorant as he could be " as to all worldly knowledge.
 His speech is given, by which, it is said, he silenced and converted one of the philosophers, a feat which passed for something miraculous.
 The name of the saint is not given.
 Baronius thinks it was St. Spyridion; but to this there are objections.
 Eulogius has been given as the name of the philosopher, but on no good authority.
-Historians differ in their account of the dispute, and the whole is involved in uncertainty.‡
+Historians differ in their account of the dispute, and the whole is involved in uncertainty.

 We do not commend Tillemont's style.
 As to that of Dr. Stanley, we should be at once set down as heretics, we suppose, should we so much as venture to hint that it has a fault; and yet we are not perfectly sure that on subjects of this kind the more simple and quiet manner of Dr. Milman is not preferable, apart even from the temptations to unfaithfulness which beset a writer who adopts a more pretentious and sparkling style, and must fill his pages with a succession of high-toned pictures.
 This, however, is a reflection which sug

-Tillemont's Hist.
+*Tillemont's Hist.
 Coun.
 Nice, tr. by Thomas Deacon, Sec.
 5. Lond.
 1732. ↑ Ibid., Sec.
 17, and note 20.
-Ibid., Sec.
-18.

 gests itself only after we have laid down Dr. Stanley's volume, and the mind has had time to recover itself, and return to its sober mood.
 While reading, we are so dazzled by the author's brilliant rhetoric, that we are, for the moment, not disposed to criticise.
 We must except, however, the passages relating to Arius, which must be read with sorrow, and a feeling little short of indignation, we think, by every honest mind not warped by theological prejudice.

 As to the authorities for the portrait of Arius, we will here add, that, in another part of the volume, and in another connection, Dr. Stanley intimates that there may be some question of the genuineness of the letter ascribed to Constantine, now found in the third book of Gelasius.
 He says that "Constantine, if the letter be really his, condescended to an invective against him [Arius], mixed in almost equal proportions of puns on his name, of jests on his personal appearance, of eager attacks upon his doctrine, and of supposed prophecies against him in the Sibylline books."* Excellent!
-Yet this is precisely the document on which half the objectionable part of Dr. Stanley's description of Arius is founded,—a letter, by his own intimation, of doubtful authorship, dealing in "puns on Arius's name and jests on his personal appearance."
+Yet this is precisely the document on which half the objectionable part of Dr. Stanley's description of Arius is founded, a letter, by his own intimation, of doubtful authorship, dealing in "puns on Arius's name and jests on his personal appearance."
 Why did it not occur to the Doctor to express some doubt of the trustworthiness of the letter at the time he was using it in making up the description referred to?
 After all, however, he appears to have no settled opinion on the subject of its genuineness.
 Thus, in a note appended to the passage just quoted, he seems inclined to take back what he has said on the doubtful authorship of the foolish or wicked letter.
-He quotes a short passage from Socrates, and adds, that it "confirms the genuineness of the Emperor's letter; gives some explanation of it as a mere ironical and rhetorical display, and shows that it was writtten after the Council," and not before, as Newman, and, we may add, the Prince de Broglie, with more reason, we think, assert.f The application of the quotation from Socrates, however, is merely conjectural, so far as relates to this particular letter.
+He quotes a short passage from Socrates, and adds, that it "confirms the genuineness of the Emperor's letter; gives some explanation of it as a mere ironical and rhetorical display, and shows that it was writtten after the Council," and not before, as Newman, and, we may add, the Prince de Broglie, with more reason, we think, assert.† The application of the quotation from Socrates, however, is merely conjectural, so far as relates to this particular letter.
 All this does not, so far as we can see, help the matter.
 As

 * Pages 171, 172.